perusio/drush-cache-warmer/README.md

  2. Create your hub pages file.

- 3. Specify the necessary options and you're done if just testing or priming a cache.
+ 3. Specify the necessary options and you're done, if just testing or priming a cache.

  4. For using microcaching in a consistent manner.
 Create a cronjob